 - Early (Dec.
 1st) Assignment of your HPU Success Coach to begin working with you in planning for your success at HPU

 Early Action is for those applicants who consider High Point University one of their top few college choices.
 It is a non-binding application plan.
 Early Action students have second priority in housing selection.

 Regular Decision is for those students not applying under one of our early application plans.
 Applications received under the Regular Decision plan will be reviewed after February 2.
 Applications received after the Regular Decision deadline will be reviewed on a space available basis.

 How are merit-based scholarships awarded?

-Merit-based scholarships are granted through the Presidential Scholarship Program.
+Merit-based scholarships are granted through the Presidential Scholars and High Point Scholars Programs.

-Your child’s High Point University Undergraduate Admissions Application will serve as their Presidential Scholarship Application – there is no separate application that he/she will need to submit in order to be considered for the Presidential Scholarship Program.
+Your child’s High Point University Undergraduate Admissions Application will serve as their Presidential Scholars or High Point Scholars Application – there is no separate application that he/she will need to submit in order to be considered for the Programs.
 The undergraduate application is available here.

 Initial scholarship award letters will be mailed upon acceptance to High Point University.
-Top Presidential Scholarship candidates will be invited to increase their initial scholarship amount by interviewing on campus during a Presidential Scholarship Weekend in February.
+Top Presidential Scholars candidates will be invited to increase their initial scholarship amount by interviewing on campus during a Presidential Scholarship Weekend in February.
 All interviews will be conducted on the High Point University campus.